konflux-ci/konflux-test/README.md

 # HACBS-TEST
-This is HACBS-test team repository.
+This is HACBS-test team repository with love.
 Purpose of this repo is to store resources, currently for tekton tasks and pipelines.

 ## Prerequisites